 |This holiday next takes place in 65 Days.|

 |Marks the declaration of independence from Spain in 1821|

-Known as 'Fiestas Patrias', this holiday is always celebrated on 28 July and marks Peru's declaration of independence from Spain in 1821.
+Known as 'Fiestas Patrias', this holiday is Peru's national day and is always celebrated on 28 July.
+It marks Peru's declaration of independence from Spain in 1821.

 The holiday lasts for two days.
 If 28 July falls on a Tuesday, then the Monday may be given as a bridge holiday.